lwluc/camunda-open-apm-demo/camunda-plattform-engine/README.md

 # Camunda

-Camunda Plattform with an example process.
+Camunda Platform with an example process.

 You could login with `username: admin` and `password: pw`.